 We’ve all read the statistics from the Centers of Disease Control that 33% of all people over 65 years old will suffer a fall in their own home each year.
 But that statistic does not really tell the whole story of what happens to seniors after a fall.

 Falls are an unfortunate part of growing older.
-We all need to take precautions to make sure the home environment is as safe as possible.
+We all need to take precautions to make sure the home environment is as safe as possible, and understand how we can help seniors after a fall occurs.
 We’ve written numerous posts on how to make a bathroom safer for seniors, how to eliminate clutter that leads to a fall, and how to generally make a fall less likely to occur.

 But the physical and psychological impact on seniors after a fall is much more far reaching – for both the senior and the family.
 A report from the Division of Aging and Seniors, Public Health Agency of Canada, details what a fall can really mean.
 Here are two excerpts: